Constance Grewe: Biography

 She published a number of books and scientific articles from the field of Comparative Constitutional Law, German Constitutional Law and interactions between international and internal law.

 She was a member of the Scientific Council of the University of Caen until 1997.
 Since 1997 she has been a member of the Scientific Council of the University Robert Schumann of Strasbourg.
-Since September 2003 she is a vice president in charge of research.
+She was a vice president in charge of research.

-In addition she is a member of the executive committee of the Association française des constitutionnalistes (AFDC) and of the Societas iuris publici europaei (SIPE).
-She is also a member of the Editorial Advisory Board of the Law Journal EuGRZ (Europäische Grundrechte Zeitschrift) and an expert at the Council of Europe.
+In addition she was a member of the executive committee of the Association française des constitutionnalistes (AFDC) and of the Societas iuris publici europaei (SIPE).
+She was also a member of the Editorial Advisory Board of the Law Journal EuGRZ (Europäische Grundrechte Zeitschrift) and an expert at the Council of Europe.

-On 24 May 2004 she was appointed international judge at the Constitutional Court of Bosnia and Herzegovina by the President of the European Court of Human Rights.
+On 24 May 2004, she was appointed international judge at the Constitutional Court of Bosnia and Herzegovina by the President of the European Court of Human Rights.
 She served until age 70 in 2016.